How to Get Your COVID-19 Vaccine

 Important to note is that children do not seem to be more likely to contract coronavirus or have severe outcomes from the COVID-19 disease.
 However, a very small number of children who did contract COVID-19 then ended up with a condition called Multisystem Inflammatory Syndrome (MIS-C), a condition where different body parts can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.
 Ensuring your child does not contract COVID-19 is the best way to prevent the possibility of MIS-C.

 Additionally, as we’ve seen throughout the pandemic, disparities are abundant.
 Native Hawaiian, Pacific Islander, American Indian, Alaskan Natives, and Hispanic children have experienced significantly higher rates of infection than their peers.
 Non-Hispanic Black children with T1D who contract COVID-19 are four times more likely to also experience DKA.

 So while generally children are less likely to contract the coronavirus, it is important to remain vigilant and continue practicing measures to protect everyone – like wearing a mask and social distancing – to keep everyone safe until we’re all safe.

 Every vaccine taken decreases the risk and prevents the spread of COVID-19.
 While it is frustrating to watch the logistical mess, the more people who get vaccinated quickly the better, and in the meantime, continue to practice safe measures that protect you and your loved ones from COVID-19, including doing your best to keep tight control of your blood sugar levels, wearing a mask and physical distancing from anyone outside of your household, and avoiding indoor gatherings.

-For ongoing and up-to-date coverage of the COVID-19 vaccines, visit Diabetes + COVID-19 Vaccines: What You Need to Know.
+For a deeper dive into the science of and trials for the COVID-19 vaccines, visit Diabetes + COVID-19 Vaccines: What You Need to Know.